Fritz Hollings: Early Senate career

-In the 1970s, Hollings joined with fellow senators Kennedy and Henry M. Jackson in a press conference to oppose President Gerald Ford's request that Congress end Richard Nixon's price controls on domestic oil, which had helped to cause the gasoline lines during the 1973 Oil Crisis.
+In the 1970s, Hollings joined with fellow U.S. Senate members Ted Kennedy from Massachusetts and Henry M. Jackson from Washington in a press conference to oppose President of the United States Gerald Ford's request that Congress end Richard Nixon's price controls on domestic oil, which had helped to cause the gasoline lines during the 1973 oil crisis.
 Hollings said he believed ending the price controls (as was eventually done in 1981) would be a "catastrophe" that would cause "economic chaos".

-In February 1970, during a session of debate on federal aid to school districts serving children living in public housing units, Hollings asked New York Senator Jacob K. Javits if he would support the anti-busing amendment given that it was based on New York law.
+In February 1970, during a session of debate on federal aid to school districts serving children living in public housing units, Hollings asked U.S. Senate member Jacob Javits from New York if he would support the anti-busing amendment given that it was based on New York law.

-In September 1970, during a speech at the University of Georgia in Athens, Hollings declared that the United States could not afford such "leadership by political bamboozle", calling on Americans to ignore the voices of discord and unite for "meaningful changes" in society.
-Hollings said President Nixon had led the U.S. down a "clamorous road of drift and division" and criticized the "ranting rhetoric" of Vice President Spiro Agnew.
+In September 1970, during a speech at the University of Georgia in Athens, Georgia, Hollings declared that the United States could not afford such "leadership by political bamboozle", calling on Americans to ignore the voices of discord and unite for "meaningful changes" in society.
+Hollings said President Nixon had led the U.S. down a "clamorous road of drift and division" and criticized the "ranting rhetoric" of Vice President of the United States Spiro Agnew.
 Hollings attributed the principal blame for the disunity of the U.S. on special interest groups and "impatient minority blocs" that had shouted "non negotiable demands".
 Hollings linked former President Johnson and President Nixon with having both "attacked the politics of the problem rather than the problems themselves".

-In February 1971, Hollings introduced Ted Kennedy in Charleston, South Carolina, ahead of his remarks calling for an end to the Vietnam War.
+In February 1971, Hollings introduced Ted Kennedy from Massachusetts in Charleston, South Carolina, ahead of his remarks calling for an end to the Vietnam War.
 Hollings disclosed that Kennedy had sought his advice on how to answer reporters' questions regarding a possible presidential campaign and that Kennedy believed his visit would spark speculation on the part of reporters about a campaign regardless of what he said.

 In November 1971, Hollings announced his opposition to the nomination of Earl Butz for United States Secretary of Agriculture.

-In 1972, Hollings and Republican William Saxbe sponsored a resolution bestowing early United States recognition on Bangladesh as the Nixon administration sought a policy of delaying recognition until "there were commensurate diplomatic benefits to the United States."
+In 1972, Hollings and Republican U.S. Senate member William B. Saxbe from Ohio sponsored a resolution bestowing early United States recognition on Bangladesh as the Nixon administration sought a policy of delaying recognition until "there were commensurate diplomatic benefits to the United States."

-In 1977, Hollings was one of five Democrats to vote against the nomination of F. Ray Marshall as United States Secretary of Labor.
+In 1977, Hollings was one of five Democratic U.S. Senate members to vote against the nomination of Ray Marshall as United States Secretary of Labor.